-- .
-Discussion A Discussion folder is useful for creating a forum where users are likely to both create and reply to entries. - .
-Blog A blog folder is a forum where entire entries are displayed in reverse chronological order, based on when they were created.
+- Discussion A Discussion folder is useful for creating a forum where users are likely to both create and reply to entries. - Blog A blog folder is a forum where entire entries are displayed in reverse chronological order, based on when they were created.
 Blogs typically provide information on a group of authors.
-Optionally, the blog folder can be configured so that a larger group can make comments on the entries posted by the original author - Calendar A calendar folder is a place to post group events or display other types of entries by date. - .
-Guestbook A guestbook folder is a simple place that individuals can "sign," indicating that they have visited a user's Personal Workspace.
+Optionally, the blog folder can be configured so that a larger group can make comments on the entries posted by the original author. - Calendar A calendar folder is a place to post group events or display other types of entries by date. - Guestbook A guestbook folder is a simple place that individuals can "sign," indicating that they have visited a user's Personal Workspace.
 Visitors may also leave comme workspace.
 Comments are displayed in reverse chronological order.
 A picture of the individual signing the guestbook is displayed with the comment.
-The guestbook is us - Files A file folder is a place to put files.
+The guestbook is use Files A file folder is a place to put files.
 Comments or entire discussions can be posted about individual files.
-Additionally, the files can be automatically locked, edited-in-ç the file.
+Additionally, the files can be automatically locked, edited-in-r - the file.
 A file folder can emulate a WebDAV server.
 This allows a user to add and delete files via any WebDAV client, such as the MS Windows File Manager. - Milestones A milestone folder is used to roll up or summarize activity in one or more Task folders. - Micro-Blog A micro-blog folder is a special folder that gets created automatically for each user.
 It is intended to contain short text entries only.
-Each user can add micro-bli page.
+Each user can add micro-blo page.
 While you can create multiple micro-blog folders, only the one that is created automatically will be accessed as the user's real micro-blog. - Mirrored Files A mirrored file folder is a special type of file folder where it uses a server file system directory as its file storage area instead of the normal Vibe repository.
+To via normal file sharing mechanisms.
+Vibe attempts to keep its knowledge about the folder contents in synch with whatever is in the directory.
+The mirrored folder feature ca

-The wirrored folder feature can be sufficiently as the directory.
-The mirrored folder feature can be sufficiently as the directory.
-The mirrored folder feature can be sufficiently as the directory. - 4 Click Reset. - 5 Click OK to confirm, then click Close.
+4 Click Reset.

+5 Click OK to confirm, then click Close.

-Your Vibe 3.2 site is now ready for use.
+Your Vibe 3.3 site is now ready for use.